Linden Depot Museum

 On the south side of the property is the building which houses our new HO-gauge model railroad.
 We have four independent tracks traveling through Southwestern-style mountains, a canyon, a riverbed, through a town that looks much like Linden did in the 1960s, past an animated circus and an animated carnival.
-We also have a monorail encircling our carnival and a trolley traveling through he town.
+We also have a monorail encircling our carnival, a trolley traveling through he town, a blimp cruising above the circus and a hot-air balloon ride.
 We will be continuing with the work on this layout throughout this season.
 Come and enjoy this exciting attraction!

 Also in this building are two static N-gauge model railroads, and numerous O-gauge, HO-gauge and N-gauge trains on display.
 In keeping with the carnival and circus theme on the HO layout, we have numerous circus-related items, including star-back seats, circus tent poles, a lion transfer cage, an elephant stand, a circus performer's trunk with costumes, a clown bike and our very own clown car!